Broken Statues book cover

 What order should I read the stories in?

 The stories are completely standalone.
 Start with whichever title catches your eye.
-Each tale is self-contained with its own beginning, middle, and end.

 Are the stories connected?